rbuckton/proposal-enum/README.md

 - All `enum` values in the same _originating declaration_ share a common prototype.
 That common prototype itself has a prototype shared by _all_ `enum` values, regardless of their _originating declaration_.
 - In addition to defining an `enum` declaratively, you can also define an enum imperatively using the `Enum` built-in object, described in the [API](#API) section.

+## Notes

+- Why a new primitive type and the proposed strict equality semantics?
+  - In prior discussions, there are some preferences for the use of [symbol values](https://esdiscuss.org/topic/propose-simpler-string-constant#content-8), while there are other preferences that include the use of [strings and numbers](https://esdiscuss.org/topic/propose-simpler-string-constant#content-14).
+    This approach gives you the ability to support both scenarios through operand coercion and strict-equality semantics.
+These semantics can only be defined in terms of a new primitive type.
+- Why default to Number?
+  - The auto-increment behavior of enums in other languages is used fairly regularly.
+Auto- increment is not viable if String or Symbol were the default type.
+  - We could consider switching on auto-increment if the prior declaration was initialized with a Number, but then you would have confusion over declarations like this:

+    ```ts
+    enum Mixed {
+      first, // If this is a Symbol by default...
+      second = 1,
+      third // ...is this a Symbol or the Number `2`?
+    }
+    ```

 # API

 Enums have the following API: